David Malukas: Indy Lights

 In 2019, Malukas would once again move up a rung in the Road to Indy ladder to the Indy Lights series driving for BN Racing.
-In 2019, BN Racing was renamed to HMD Motorsports.
+In August of that year, Malukas' father Henry acquired BN Racing's Indy Lights operation and established HMD Motorsports.
 Malukas would only have two podiums at Circuit of the Americas and Gateway Motorsports Park respectively.

 Malukas was set to compete in the series in 2020, however the season was cancelled due to the COVID-19 pandemic.

 After 2020, Malukas returned to the series in 2021 once again with HMD Motorsports.
 He would claim his maiden pole at the second race at Barber Motorsports Park and would go on to get his first win in the series.
 Malukas would challenge rookie Kyle Kirkwood for the title all season but ultimately finished second in the standings behind Kirkwood.
 He would have his most impressive season in any category thus far with six poles, sixteen podiums and seven wins.